twotoasters/UISpecRunner/README.md

 - A Ruby API for configuring your own spec runners
 - Will read common arguments from uispec.opts file for easy per project configuration
 - Includes a sample Rakefile for running your UISpec's
+- Support for setting arbitrary environment variables on the runner

 ## TODO
 - Auto-detect SDK versions available